Our eXpress badging® ID badge design process is simple and efficient. Below outlines the parameters for each step.

 - No PDF, EPS, AI or PSD files will be accepted.

-- Files should have a resolution of 300dpi.
+- Files should have a resolution of at least 300dpi, but 600 DPI is preferred for highest image quality.
 Lower resolution files will not print clearly.

 - Files must be in RGB Color.

-- Fonts within graphic elements that are below 6 Point will not print clearly.
+- Fonts within graphic elements that are below 6 points will not print clearly.